-The proposal is to establish a Monopole Telecommunications Facility in a neighborhood commercial zone by attaching to an existing City light pole.
+The proposal is to establish a Monopole Telecommunications Facility in a residential neighborhood by attaching to an existing City light pole.
 Attachment to an existing structure with smallest possible components painted and texturized to match the pole will be the least intrusive design.
-The project will enhance existing service for merchants, shoppers, residents, and visitors in the area.
+The project will enhance existing service for residents and visitors in the area.